AIR-HLoc: Adaptive Retrieved Images Selection for Efficient Visual Localisation: Evaluation

-The typical modern robots involve some form of visual-inertial odometry (VIO) to track the local camera pose across the space.
-As such, absolute pose estimation is only required to initially align the local tracking coordinate system and the world coordinate system and periodically recalibrate the tracking if needed~\cite{yu2022improving, bao2022robust, liu2024mobilearloc}.
-With VIO systems being increasingly resilient to drift, such a system can skip isolated hard queries and only periodically realign with easy and medium queries, which have much higher accuracy as shown in Figure~\ref{fig:simi_error_ bar} and much lower runtime.
-Relying on VIO would thus further reduce the computational requirements of real-time camera relocalisation while maintaining tracking accuracy using our \sysname.
+Modern robots often utilize visual-inertial odometry (VIO) to maintain local camera pose tracking~\cite{yu2022improving, bao2022robust, liu2024mobilearloc}.
+Absolute pose estimation is primarily needed for initial alignment and periodic recalibration of the tracking system.
+Given that VIO systems are increasingly resilient to drift, they can skip isolated difficult queries, relying instead on easier ones with higher accuracy and lower runtime.
+This approach, combined with \sysname, further reduces the computational load for real-time camera relocalisation while maintaining tracking accuracy.